golanlevin/DrawingWithMachines/generating_svg/README.md

 ## ![vpype](img/vpype_logo.png) Looking Ahead: Finalizing Your SVGs with *vpype*

-**Heads up!** No matter which programming toolkit you use to create your SVG files, you will likely want to process and optimize them for plotting using [*vpype*](https://github.com/abey79/vpype), a powerful command-line tool.
+**Heads up!** No matter which programming toolkit you use to create your SVG files, you will probably eventually want to process and optimize them, prior to plotting, using [**vpype**](https://github.com/abey79/vpype), a powerful command-line tool.
 For example, *vpype* can layout SVGs with precise control of position, scale, and cropping; optimize the drawing order of paths; and merge and de-duplicate points.
 Using this tool will help avoid damage to our machines, and can make your plots execute much faster, too.
 To use *vpype*:

 1. Follow these instructions [*(Prepping SVGs for Plotting with vpype)*](vpype_svg_prep/README.md) for installing *vpype*.
 2. *vpype* allows commands to be "stacked" into a filtering pipeline.
 For example, the following *vpype* command loads your `inputfile.svg`; ensures that any line segments with coincident endpoints are merged into polylines; optimally *sorts* the polylines; and crops the image for an 11x8.5 page with a half-inch margin: `vpype read inputfile.svg linemerge --tolerance 0.1mm linesort crop 0.5in 0.5in 10.0in 7.5in write outputfile.svg`